 The Group recognizes the importance of having a conducive working environment for the employees.
 It emphasizes fair promotional and remuneration scheme for all employees regardless of age and gender.
-Accordingly, XLB currently employs a number of retirees and senior citizens for its operations.
+Accordingly, The Group currently employs a number of retirees and senior citizens for its operations.
+Meanwhile, the Group also ensures a healthy workplace, by providing a clean and safe working environment for all employees.

 It also recognizes the importance of employee's welfare and strives to improve on the quality of life for all, by putting in place various educational and career advancement programs.
+Throughout the year under review, training and development activities had been undertaken to improve efficiency within the Group.